Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 };
 ```

-[^rank]: A hand[^hand] is ranked within its category using the ranks of its cards.
-Individual cards are ranked, from highest to lowest: A, K, Q, J, 10[^10-denotion], 9, 8, 7, 6, 5, 4, 3 and 2.
+[^rank]: A hand is ranked within its category using the ranks of its cards.
+Individual cards are ranked, from highest to lowest: A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3 and 2.
 However, aces have the lowest rank under ace-to-five low, or under high rules as part of a five-high straight or straight flush.

 [^10-denotion]: The program interprets a card value of '10' as 'T'.